fgcsl/Bioinformatics_scripts/README.md

 $chmod +X download_raw_reads.sh
 $./download_raw_reads.sh

-*Note you will get all downloaded sample with BioprojectID folder in the raw_reads directory
+*Note you will get all downloaded sample with BioprojectID folder in the data_sets directory
 ```